 Rather than push harder for answers to your standard end-of-the-day questions, why not try some new conversation primers?

-Here are some tips for getting your child to open up when they come home.
+We asked Families® Magazine for some tips in getting your child to open up when they come home.

 Ask Open-Ended Questions

 “How was school today?” is too vague and children need more specific questions to help them recall their day.
 Avoid questions that can be answered in one word, especially with a “yes” or “no.” Instead, try some open-ended questions like, “Tell me about what you played at break today?” or “I wonder what you had for lunch today?”

 A child’s art work can refer both to school activities or things of specific interest to your child.
 Take advantage of these masterpieces by asking open ended questions of your little artist and don’t forget to listen to the answers.
 Showing interest in their work can increase your child’s self-esteem, as well as provide vital emotional and mental links between school and home.